MichaelStott/tech-squawks/web/content/aws/iam/introduction.md

 ## Overview

-When a user or web service needs to access an AWS resource through the API, web console, or SDK, an HTTP request is sent to the endpoint for that AWS service.
-This request is then evaluated against all relevant IAM policies, which dictate the permissions for the caller.
-As long as there exists at least one permission granting access and no explicit deny effect in any policies or permission boundaries, then the request is granted.
+When a user or application needs to access an AWS resource through the API or web console, an HTTP request is sent to the endpoint for the target AWS service.
+After verifying the signature, the request is evaluated against all relevant IAM access policies, which dictate the allowed actions for the caller.
+As long as there exists at least one rule granting access and no explicit deny rule in any policies or permission boundaries, then the request is granted.
 Otherwise, it is rejected.

 ![IAM Access Flow](/images/iam/iam_flow.png)